 I created this powerful story in my mind that affected every part of me - my career, my relationships, and my relationship with my body.
 I believed I was broken.
 So I continued to break off pieces of me to fit into other people’s molds of what I thought they wanted me to be.
 I was a chameleon.
 Adapting to survive.

 Screenwriting, Pilates, acting entrepreneurship, musical theater, fitness, film production, women’s issues, building orphanages in India, and beauty pageants (well, that was mostly because I liked the crowns).

-My first film, BRO', that I co-wrote starred Danny Trejo + was bought by Lionsgate.
-I competed in Miss CA USA, won Miss Congeniality, and had a whole bunch of other Miss titles.
-I acted in London at a prestigious school in roles I’d dreamed of being.
-I became a certified Pilates instructor, was named "Pilates Pro" by Oxygen magazine, and owned my own studio, Fitness with Kim for ten years.
-I was the president + spokeswoman of a national online company that sold a back stretching device and I pitched it to the first round of "Shark Tank."
-I ran 4 full marathons.
+My first film, BRO', which I co-wrote starred Danny Trejo + was bought by Lionsgate.
+I became a certified Pilates instructor, was named "Pilates Pro" by Oxygen magazine, and started my own studio, Fitness with Kim for ten years.
+I competed in Miss CA USA, won Miss Congeniality and had a whole bunch of other Miss titles.
+I acted in London at a prestigious school in roles I’d dreamed of performing.
+I was the president + spokeswoman of a quarter-of-a-million-dollar e-commerce startup that sold a back stretching device.
+We got featured in all the major fitness magazines, on the billboards of New York Times Square, and I pitched it to the first round of "Shark Tank" auditions.
+I ran marathons.
 Not a bad start, eh?

 But even after all my successes, I still didn’t feel like enough.

 Codependency.
-Body deflection.
-Enoughness.
-Escapism.
+Deflection.
+EnoughnessEscapism.
 Perfectionism.
 But what each of these really boils down to is fear.
 Fear of success.
 Fear of wholeness.
-And those made me self-sabotage back to the star.
+And those made me self-sabotage back to the start.
 Because achieving wholeness + success was never something I was taught or shown.
 That's when I realized...

 That meant it was also my choice to change my story.

-Maybe they hadn't stuck their finger down their throat, but they constantly compared their body everyday to other women.
-Maybe they hadn't dated a drug-dealing felon, but they were stuck on a rollercoaster of a relationship that prevented them from focusing on their business.
-Maybe they hadn't grown up with an addict for a dad, but they spent their lives blaming other people, other situations, other things for never having the results they truly desired for their lives.
-I know because I was stuck in the same crappy cycle of perfecting, deflecting, escaping, depending, and fearing, for 18 years.
+Maybe they hadn't stuck their finger down their throat, but they constantly compared their body to other women.
+Maybe they hadn't dated a drug-dealing felon who robbed their family, but they were stuck on a rollercoaster of a relationship that prevented them from focusing on their business.
+Maybe they hadn't faced a barrage of lawyers to fight over keeping a company, but they have had team members who didn't value their contribution.
+Maybe they hadn't grown up with an addict for a dad, but they spent their lives blaming other people, other situations, and other things for never having the results they truly desired for their lives.
+I know because I was stuck in the same crappy cycle of perfecting, deflecting, escaping, co-depending, and fearing, for 18 years.

 And if you're still reading...

 The thing is, though, it's up to you to embrace it.
 You have to choose.
 And with that choice, comes all the responsibility that goes with it.
 Because being at Cause for your life takes guts.
 Sometimes it gets really hard when you stop the blame game and realize that no one else is at Cause for your life (and your results) but you.